 If you want to sample the local beer, they have a large variety of beers on tap, including options from the local Bass Point Brewery.
 Order a middy or schooner, or select four beers for a tasting paddle.

 There are also multiple cafes on Addison Street in Shellharbour that have outdoor dining areas where dogs are generally welcome – although it’s always best to check in advance.
 Consider heading to Bayside Pantry, J’s on the Deck or Pacino’s Cafe.
-The Ocean Beach Hotel unfortunately doesn’t allow dogs, despite their large outdoor dining area, and their seagull issue.
+The Ocean Beach Hotel unfortunately doesn’t allow dogs, despite their large outdoor dining area.

 Further north, check out Cafe Els at Warilla Grove, where dogs are welcome in the outdoor area.
 The cafe is open daily for breakfast and lunch.